jeftegoes/AwsOverview/AWS DynamoDB.md

   - Develop and test apps locally without accessing the DynamoDB web service (without Internet).
 - AWS Database Migration Service (AWS DMS) can be used to migrate to DynamoDB (from MongoDB, Oracle, MySQL, S3, ...).

 ## 21.1.
+Server-side encryption at rest

+- DynamoDB supports encryption at rest, a server-side encryption feature in which DynamoDB transparently encrypts your tables for you when the table is persisted to disk, and decrypts them when you access the table data.
+- When you use an **AWS SDK** to interact with DynamoDB, by default, your data is encrypted in transit over an HTTPS connection, decrypted at the DynamoDB endpoint, and then re-encrypted before being stored in DynamoDB.
+  - Encryption by default.
+  - DynamoDB creates and manages the cryptographic keys.
+  - All table data is encrypted on disk.
+  - Objects related to tables are encrypted, too.
+  - Your items are decrypted when you access them.

+## 21.2.
+DynamoDB Encryption Client

+- Client-side encryption provides end-to-end protection for your data, in transit and at rest, from its source to storage in DynamoDB.
+Your plaintext data is never exposed to any third party, including AWS.
+However, the DynamoDB Encryption Client is designed to be implemented in new, unpopulated databases.
+You need to add the encryption features to your DynamoDB applications before you send any data to DynamoDB.
+  - Your data is protected in transit and at rest.
+  - You can sign your table Items.
+  - You choose how your cryptographic keys are generated and protected.
+  - You determine how your data is protected.
+  - The DynamoDB Encryption Client doesn't encrypt the entire table.

+## 21.3.
 Fine-Grained Access Control

-- Using Web Identity Federation or Cognito Identity Pools, each user gets AWS credentials.
+- Using **Web Identity Federation** or **Cognito Identity Pools**, each user gets AWS credentials.
-- You can assign an IAM Role to these users with a Condition to limit their API access to DynamoDB.
+- You can assign an IAM Role to these users with a **Condition** to limit their API access to DynamoDB.
-- `LeadingKeys` - Limit row-level access for users on the Primary Key.
+- `LeadingKeys` - Limit row-level access for users on the **Primary Key**.
 - `Attributes` - Limit specific attributes the user can see.

-# 22. Global Tables

-- Make a DynamoDB table accessible with low latency in multiple-regions.
-- Active-Active replication (read/write to any AWS Region).